Telling Your Recovery Story:

 Think only about what you are saying, to whom, and why.
 Forget about your hand gestures, posture, and tone of voice.
 If feedback from your first few talks shows you need to adjust anything like that, you will.
 Adjusting a golf swing is much harder.

-Speaking to a group is not easy for anyone, whether they have a mental illness or not.
+Speaking to a group is not easy for anyone.
 Practice shows you how powerful your message is, and that people like hearing it.
 But you will always get nervous and always have to prepare.

 Here are some things to think about that can help you start speaking: